Hand-Picked Daily GUN DEALS, and Exclusive Coupons Codes >>>

 Yes, I know most of you probably won’t be doing cartwheels or headstands in your holster, but what if you’re in an altercation and get knocked down?

-Even outside of a defensive situation, you don’t want your gun to fall out while doing normal daily activities, like running, getting in and out of a vehicle, or dropping your pants to go to the bathroom.
+Even outside of a defensive situation, you don’t want your gun to fall out while doing normal daily activities, like running, getting in and out of a vehicle, or using the bathroom.

 Holsters use an active retention system, a passive retention system, or both at once.